TMA examples

 Introduction

-You can find the example project here https://github.com/Telegram-Mini-Apps-Dev/vite-boilerplate or you can go through following instructions.
+You can find the example project here https://github.com/Telegram-Mini-Apps-Dev/vite-boilerplate or you follow the following instructions.

 Prerequisites